StakeSquid/graphprotocol-mainnet-docker/README.md

 - The recommended specs are a good setup for those that want to dip more than their feet in the indexing waters.
 Can serve a decent number of subgraphs, but it's limited by the CPU if too many requests flow through.

-- The ideal specs should be enough to serve data for all of the subgraphs in existence using one machine to rule them all.
+- The ideal specs rule of thumb is basically more is better.
+More CPUs, more RAM, faster disks.
+There is never enough.
+IT...NEEDS....MORE!!!!11